sersoft-gmbh/swift-coverage-action/README.md

 You should probably put it in `.gitignore`.<br/>
 Default: `./.xcodecov`

+## Outputs

+### `files`

+The JSON encoded array of file-paths that were written.
+They are all contained inside the directory specified in the `output` input.

 ## Example Usage

 Use the following snippet after running tests with Xcode and coverage to convert those coverage files: